franciscoyira/portfolio/content/home/paid_projects.md

     date_end: '2020-08-01'
     description: Developed R scripts to automatically create custom forms for each higher education institution, and then consolidated the filled forms into a single, ready-to-use Stata dataset by using Python scripts.

-  - title: Power BI Dashboards development
+  - title: Power BI Dashboards Development
     company: KMA Asset
     company_url: 'https://kma-asset.cl/'
     company_logo: kma